Wallets

 $ beam wallets create [name]

 Creates a new wallet and (when no name is passed) prompts for one — Beam suggests the next available wallet-N alias and accepts it on Enter.
-The CLI also prompts for a keystore password and rejects empty or whitespace-only values.
+The CLI also prompts for a keystore password.
+Press Enter for no password; whitespace-only passwords are rejected.

 The first wallet created becomes the default sender.
 Override with --from <name|address|ens> on any command, or change the default with beam wallets use.